learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management.md

 Sam and Dave, succeeded at overcoming this new challenge by:
 * Established clear expectations and acknowledging diverse work cultures to build trust.
-* Leveraged digital tools and adapting communication methodologies to maintain productivity and team unity.
+* Leveraged digital tools (e.g. Trello, Basecamp, Jira) and adapting communication methodologies to maintain productivity and team unity.

 These product managers discovered, quite unexpectedly, that remote work — originally a necessity due to the crisis — offered unexpected advantages such as increased deep work and adaptability.
 This led to conversations about the sustained incorporation of remote work practices within product management.
 Such insights from the case study offer reassurance that thriving in a remote environment is entirely feasible for product managers.